OneKeePass/desktop/docs/FAQ.md

 You can configure backup settings using the **File Management** panel accessible from the application menu.
 Here you can:
 - Enable or disable automatic backup file creation
 - Specify the directory where backup files should be stored
+- Set **Backup copies to keep** — how many backup copies are retained for each database.
+Once that many exist, the oldest is removed as a new one is written

 Backups are created whenever you save changes to your database.

+## Can OneKeePass save automatically after I make a change?

+Yes. **Auto save after an edit** is available from release 0.25.0 onwards in the **File Management** panel of Application Settings.
+It is off by default.

+When it is enabled, the database is saved as soon as you finish an edit — adding or changing an entry or a group, cloning an entry or group, uploading an attachment, changing a custom entry type, or changing the database settings.

+Some changes are deliberately left out of auto save, so that closing a database without saving remains a way to undo them:

+- CSV imports and database merges — bulk changes you are expected to review before committing
+- Deletions, including moves to the recycle bin and emptying it
+- Moving or reorganising groups and entries
+- Cloning or moving an entry into another database

+For those, the save indicator turns on as usual and you save when you are satisfied with the result.

 ## How do I merge two open databases?